codeFi/XcodeLogger/README.md

 ###<a name="themes"></a>`Color Themes`
 Xcode Logger uses color themes for its log types and levels.
-It comes with two default themes and you can very easily create your own.
+It comes with `six default themes` and you can very easily create your own.

 Different color themes can be used in different classes.